Linerre/gsuite-tools/sheet/CDL-helpers/README.md

 As you can see, there is quite some copying-and-pasting work, boring, tedious, error-prone.

 Indeed, I have did a simple test: ask each of two junior asscoiates to perform two loans.
-It took them 6.5 minutes for each loan.
+It took them 6.5 minutes on average for each loan.
 What if they need to carry out 10 loans in an afternoon?

 ### Solution
 I created a GUI for automating all the steps above: